Workshop instructors

 Jonas Mumm

-During his studies of architecture, Jonas Mumm already began to make hand-sewn, unique pieces of leather.
+He began making unique hand-sewn leather items while studying architecture.
 In 2016, Jonas was able to take over a leather shop in Regensburg, which he converted and expanded into a leather workshop.
-This was followed in 2018 by the co-founding of the company »THANN-Bioleder«, for which the founders were awarded the accolade of »Kreativpiloten« (German for »creativity pilots«) by the German government.
-For THANN, Jonas and his colleague have built up a consistent production chain, ranging from an organic farm and a vegetable-based tanning business, to a workshop in Regensburg, where Jonas' minimalistic and functional products are handmade.
+In 2018, he co-founded the company "THANN-Bioleder", for which the founders were honoured by the German government as "Creative Pilots".
+For THANN, Jonas and his colleague have established a consistent production chain from an organic farm to a vegetable-tanning family business to the workshop in Regensburg, where Jonas' straightforward and functional products are handmade.

 Workshops with Jonas Mumm